aquarist-labs/aquarium/README.md

 Project Aquarium is a SUSE-sponsored open source project aiming at becoming an easy to use, rock solid storage appliance based on Ceph.

 We are investigating the beginnings of a new storage appliance project in an opinionated fashion.
-The Aquariums project is split into two clearly defined work streams: Gravel (backend) and Glass (frontend).
+The Aquarium project is split into two clearly defined work streams: Gravel (backend) and Glass (frontend).

-Aquarist Labs are licensed under the LGPL version 2.1.
-We do not require assignment of copyright to contribute code; code is contributed under the terms of the applicable license.
+Aquarist Labs is licensed under LGPL version 2.1.
+We do not require assignment of a copyright to contribute code; code is contributed under the terms of the applicable license.

 ## How do I get started?